-PAS 613 Master Capstone Project III.
+PAS 613: Master Capstone Project III.
 (1 credit hour)

 This is the last of three Masters Capstone Project courses spread across multiple quarters.
 This course typically occurs in the Spring quarter prior to graduation.
 Each of the 3 courses focus on a particular aspect of the Masters Capstone Project, to allow the PA student to complete their required project under the guidance of a faculty advisor.
-In teams of three or four, students will identify a population healthcare need and develop and implement a project to mitigate the identified need.
+In small teams, students will identify a population healthcare need and develop and implement a project to mitigate the identified need.
 Students will use evidence-based principles to research the medical issue related to their community project.
-The student teams will prepare and present a professional poster on their topic prior to graduation.
+The student teams will prepare a professional poster and presentation on their topic prior to graduation.